Using MidPoint with embedded Tomcat

 • used spring boot standard banner.txt file

-• static files moved to src/main/resources/static (default for spring boot)
+• Static files moved to src/main/resources/static (default for spring boot)

 JDBC Drivers